RyanLuong1/Pandemically/README.md

-Ryan Luong
-Nurhaliza Hassan
-Mikias Zeleke

-Project Ideas:
-1. Pandemically (app)
-2. Durag website
-3. Cooking app
+A Swift Project created by Nurhliza Hassan, Ryan Luong, and Mikias Zeleke for a semester long project.
+A journaling app that users can journal their thoughts and look back at it